RinzinS/Restaurant-Tipping-Data-Exploration/README.md

-# Restaurent Tipping Behavior in Restaurants: A Data-Driven Exploration
+# Restaurant Tipping Behavior in Restaurants: A Data-Driven Exploration

 ##  Project Summary
 This project analyzes **restaurant tipping behavior** using the classic `tips.csv` dataset.